Wizard-Fingers/DataStructureDojo/README.md

-# This is a bunch of Data structures that I've personally put together.
+# This is a bunch of Data structures that I've personally put together

 the contributors are: